imsntiago/imsntiago/README.md

  ## About Me

-Junior Data Analyst in training with a background in IT infrastructure and software development.
+Data Analyst in training with a background in IT infrastructure and software development.

 I have experience working with data validation, data consistency, and process tracking in real-world environments.